JereKuusela/valheim-infinity_hammer/publish/README.md

 For example using `hammer_command hammer 10 from=x,z,y` would select every object within 10 meters of the hovered position.

 The radius can be modified by using shift + mousewheel, when using `hammer_command hammer r from=x,z,y` (10 changed to r).
 This also makes the mod highlight the affected area!
+For less typing you can use the lias `hammer_area`.

-This command can be added to the menu with `hammer_add hammer_command hammer r from=x,z,y`.
+This command can be added to the menu with `hammer_add hammer_area`.
 It's recommended to always test commands first before adding them.

 ## World Edit Commands